-The Museum is pleased to showcase new acquisitions in this initial installation, including a 19th century Ainu attush robe from Hokkaido, Japan, and eight beaded works by Vancouver-based, Anishnabekwe artist Bev Koski.
+The Museum is pleased to showcase new acquisitions in this installation, including a 19th-century Ainu attush robe from Hokkaido, Japan, and eight beaded works by Vancouver-based, Anishnabekwe artist Bev Koski.
 Gathering features original digital content created in partnership with the Afghan Women’s Organization, as well as contemporary artworks and digital responses by Par Nair, Jung-Ah Kim, Katy Biele, and others.

-View the videos and digital responses for Gathering here.
+View the videos and digital responses for the Spring 2023 rotation of Gathering here.

 The Collection Gallery and its inaugural installation are made possible thanks to Lead Donors Marie Aiken-Barnes and Gordon Barnes and Supporting Sponsor BMO Financial Group.
 The Museum received additional funding through the Canada Council for the Arts Digital Now initiative.

 The Museum receives operational funding from: Canada Council for the Arts, Ontario Arts Council, Toronto Arts Council, Government of Ontario.